Code-Institute-Submissions/milestone-project-114/README.md

 As part of the Full Stack Developer course directed by [Code Institute](https://codeinstitute.net/), this project was designed to fulfil the scope of creating an e-commerce or SaaS app using the [Django](https://www.djangoproject.com/) full-stack framework.

+The main goals of the site are:

-The goal is to create not only a site where users can access to valuable lesson series' offered by the talents of the music scene, but eventually to create a community of like-minded players who share a passion to share and develop ideas artistically.
-The demographic is open to any guitarist who is interested in learning from the featured artists, but those specifically who are fans of the genre or are interested in learning from it.
+    - A platform where users can access valuable lesson series' offered by the talents of the music scene.
+    - To create a community of like-minded players who share a passion to share and develop ideas artistically.

+The target audience is any guitarist who is interested in learning from the featured artists, but specifically those who are fans of the genre or are interested in learning from it.

 The long term goal is to take this project beyond the scope of the course, and after completion, to launch this as my first online business.